Ascentroid/Ascentroid/README.md

 ## Version Control

-You should keep your UE4 campaign projects saved somewhere!
+You should keep your UE campaign projects saved somewhere!

 I highly recommend something like [Git](https://git-scm.com/book/en/v2/Getting-Started-What-is-Git%3F) (with [LFS enabled](https://git-lfs.github.com/)) (and [learning it](https://www.udemy.com/course/intro-to-git/) if you don't know it).